dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 ![Simply Wall Street Offers and Price Plans](/.attachments/simplywall.st-price-plans.png)

+As it relates to the marketing tactics within the application, they make good use of the bull in a suit as their avatar.

 The dashboard presents a lot of information but the cognitive load does not appear overwhelming.
 The main theme is the news and how well industries over the world are doing.
 The information on the dashboard can be defaulted to show for a particular jurisdiction once that is set in the customer's profile.

 ![Simply Wall Street Dash](/.attachments/simplywall.st-dash.png)